-The Comptroller and Auditor General of India (CAG) in its recent performance review report of Renewable Energy pointed towards poor utilisation of National Clean Energy Fund.
-Though increasing the coal cess to Rs.
-400 per tonne is a welcome step for ramping up financial resources, there is a need for the introduction of mechanisms for proper utilisation of the existing pool of coal cess. (see Table 12.1)
+The Comptroller and Auditor General of India in its recent performance review report of Renewable Energy pointed towards poor utilisation of National Clean Energy Fund.1 Along with increasing the coal cess to Rs.
+400 per tonne, as mentioned in the Budget, for ramping up financial resources, introduction of mechanisms for proper utilisation of the existing pool of coal cess is also called for.